-You can tell I am getting enough to eat by my weight gain and the number of diapers I use.
+- You can tell I am getting enough to eat by my weight gain and the number of diapers I have.
 I will probably lose a few ounces in the first few days.
-Then, I will gain weight and get back to my birth weight by around 2 weeks.
+Then, I will gain weight and get back to my birth weight by 2 weeks.
 Make sure to take me to my doctor appointments.
+There are a lot of them in my first year to make sure I grow well! - I will have plenty of wet and poopy diapers.
+Check the chart below for a typical number of diapers for a breastfeeding baby.